 Create a Custom Pantry Drawer

-Gain extra storage with this custom project.
+Gain extra storage with this DIY project.

 If you need extra storage space or just want to update your current kitchen drawers, consider building custom pantry drawers.